Supporting Research in Pain Management for Veterans and Military Service Members

 Chair

-From 2010 to 2014, Anicich oversaw congressional and legislative affairs for the Department of Veterans Affairs in The Capitol – receiving and resolving more than 25,000 congressional inquiries annually and negotiating an operating budget of more than $160 billion.
-He has previously held leadership positions at the Department of Commerce, Health and Human Services, Missile Defense Agency, and spent six years in the private sector at two southern California banks.
-Anicich received a bachelor’s degree and Master of Business Administration from Saint Leo University, completed three years towards a Doctorate in Management at the University of Maryland, and recently obtained an LLM certificate in securities and financial regulation from Georgetown University Law Center.
+Prior to the SEC, Anicich served as Director of External Coordination and Chief Appropriations Officer at the Department of Homeland Security (2014-2016), and Director (A) of Congressional Affairs for the Department of Veterans Affairs in The Capitol (2010-2014).
+He has held leadership positions at the Departments of Health and Human Services and Commerce, the Missile Defense Agency, and spent six years in the private sector at two southern California banks.
+Anicich received a bachelor’s degree and Master of Business Administration from Saint Leo University, completed three years towards a Doctorate in Management at the University of Maryland, and obtained an LLM certificate in securities and financial regulation from Georgetown University Law Center.
+He holds the designation of Certified Regulatory and Compliance Professional.

 Anicich continues to serve on a number of executive committees at the Department of Veterans Affairs where he helps inform research strategy, strategic goals, performance measurement, clinical best practices, and funding priorities for traumatic brain injury, post-traumatic stress disorder, pain management, and patient engagement.
-Anicich continues to support the Veterans community as a nationally-recognized advocate for those afflicted with brain injury, PTSD, Veterans’ reintegration, and pain management, and regularly speaks at industry and professional conferences regarding healthcare research and Veterans issues.
+Anicich continues to support the veterans community as a nationally-recognized advocate for those afflicted with brain injury, PTSD, veterans’ reintegration, and pain management, and regularly speaks at industry and professional conferences regarding healthcare research and veterans issues.

 Qualifiers